-Having been told that a herd of wild horses roamed not far from our Airbnb near Arizona’s Superstition Mountains, we headed out early a couple of mornings to see if we could find them.
-This was a no-fail proposition for me: The herd’s home along the Salt River is a fascinating landscape and I was sure to get a few good photos even if I never saw a single horse!
+Having learned that a herd of wild horses roamed not far from our Airbnb near Arizona’s Superstition Mountains, we headed out early a couple of mornings to see if we could find them.
+This was a no-fail proposition for me: The Salt River horses live in a fascinating landscape — I was sure to get a few good photos even if I never saw a single horse!

 We started out on two days at the river around dawn, but didn’t find any horses there.
 I think we might have just missed them!

 But the horses weren’t hard to find, as each day there was a (different) group grazing in the cactus-filled meadow just beyond Salt River Tubing’s enormous parking lot.

 The horses appeared to be acclimated to their human spectators, at the same time ignoring them and subtly moving away from them as they grazed.

 The horses were beautiful, but I particularly enjoyed watching the foals.
 (There was one in each of the groups we saw.)
 Not only did they have that irresistible baby-animal cuteness, but they were more active than the rest of the herd since they weren’t focused on grazing.
 My favorite was one that kept scanning the area and repositioning itself in an attempt to keep the mare firmly between it and the closest photographer!